-A division into a) investments, b) outcomes, c) impacts and d) effects created a general framework for the external evaluation carried out by FINEEC.
-The concepts of short-term/long-term impacts as well as intended/unintended impacts were also applied when they were found relevant.
+A division into a) investments, b) outcomes, c) impacts and d) effects created a general framework for the external evaluation carried out by FINEEC. the concepts of short-term/long-term impacts as well as intended/unintended impacts were also applied when they were found relevant.
+The framework is described in picture 5 below.